 POP – Personalised 3D printed foot orthotics: from data acquisition to production

-The Pop project is co-founded by the EU and Lazio innova in the context of the regional call Pre-Seed (Lazio Innova POR FESR LAZIO 2014-2020).
-This grant aim is to support and promote the development of innovative startups.
+The Pop project is co-funded by the EU and Lazio innova in the context of the regional call Pre-Seed (Lazio Innova POR FESR LAZIO 2014-2020).
+This grant aims to support and promote the development of innovative startups.